MAKEUP PRODUCTS (NON-PERMANENT)

 17070

-Though many chemicals in beauty products pose little or zero risk, several are associated with serious health issues, including cancer, reproductive and neurological harm, and developmental delays.
-Cosmetic chemicals can enter your body through inhalation, ingestion, and the skin, and pose the same problems as food chemicals, per this site.
+While the majority of chemicals in beauty products and cosmetics pose little or no risk, several dozen are associated to considerable health problems, including cancer, reproductive and neurological harm, and developmental delays.
+Chemicals in cosmetics get into a person's body through inhalation, the skin, and ingestion, and pose similar dangers as food chemicals, per this site.

-Chemicals and contaminants associated with cancer can be found in food and a lot of other everyday goods.
-But, no group of consumer goods is susceptible to less government direction than cosmetics and other personal products, including Mint Glaze F. While many of the contaminants and chemicals in cosmetics and personal care products most likely pose very little risk, your exposure to some is associated with substantial health conditions, including cancer.
+Chemicals and contaminants associated with cancer can be found in water, food, and lots of other ordinary goods.
+But, no area of consumer goods is susceptible to less government oversight than cosmetics and other personal care products, including Mint Glaze F. Although many of the chemicals and contaminants in cosmetics likely pose little risk, being exposed to a few is associated with significant health problems, including cancer.